yosbelm/yosbelm/README.md

 ## 👨‍💻 Backend/Django Developer

-I enjoy coding, experimenting with new technologies, and learning from experienced developers.
+I enjoy coding, experimenting with new technologies ⚙️, and learning from experienced developers.
 I’m a fan of mechanical keyboards ⌨️ and love blending vintage charm with modern tech.
 Passionate about creating scalable and efficient web solutions.